ncabanes/oldComputersHandbooks/darmouth-basic-1964/markdown/BASIC_Oct64.md

 ```

 Statement 10 contains both the initial and final values of X. Statement 30
-specifies that X be increased to its next value* In this case, the value by
+specifies that X be increased to its next value.
+In this case, the value by
 which X is increased each time is implied to be unity.
 If instead we wished
 to print the square roots of the first 50 even numbers, we would have used